analucia8a/Learning-from-nature/environmental-data/README.md

+# 📁 Environmental Data

+## Why does this project matter?

+This section contains environmental evidence, scientific reports, and sustainability data that support the need for regenerative systems and nature-based solutions.

+Topics include:

+* Climate change
+* Carbon emissions
+* Biodiversity loss
+* Ecosystem degradation
+* Nature-based solutions
+* Carbon sequestration
+* Forest restoration
+* Environmental resilience

+The purpose of this section is to understand the environmental challenges that inspire this project and provide scientific evidence for future research directions.

+---

 # Human & Environmental Data

 This section contains laboratory reports, environmental analysis, and sustainability-focused research projects developed through academic and interdisciplinary work.